Arksine/moonraker/docs/web_api.md

 If moonraker is not installed in the home folder then substitute `~` for the parent folder location.
-This folder is in a hardcoded location to so as not to expose users to vulnerabilites associated with parsing XML.
+This folder is in a hardcoded location to so as not to expose users to vulnerabilities associated with parsing XML.

 It is possible to configure Moonraker to search for your own feeds: